-The 9th Annual Vancouver Turkish Film Festival
+The Ninth Annual Vancouver Turkish Film Festival

 When and Where

-On the Saturday and Sunday of November 19th and 20th there are both feature and short film screenings at the SFU Goldcorp Centre for the Arts.
+On the Saturday and Sunday of November 19th and 20th there were both feature and short film screenings at the SFU Goldcorp Centre for the Arts.
 That venue’s address is 149 West Hastings Street (which is just a few blocks from Gastown).

 Thursday Night Opening Gala Reception

-At the opening reception event there is also the screening of the film Love, Deutschmarks and Death by Cem Kaya.
+At the opening reception event there was also the screening of the film Love, Deutschmarks and Death by Cem Kaya.
 It’s an “essay documentary” which means it is like a documentary, but combines fact with fiction.
 The film looks at the cultural and musical history of Turkish “guest workers” in Germany since the early 1960s.
-Touching on the themes of racism and xenophobia, the film marks the 60th anniversary of Germany’s recruitment of workers from Turkey.
+Touching on the themes of racism and xenophobia, the film marked the 60th anniversary of Germany’s recruitment of workers from Turkey.

 For the festival’s official website, visit vtff.ca.